Understanding Boolean Function Learnability on Deep Neural Networks: PAC Learning Meets Neurosymbolic Models: On Deep Boolean Function Learnability

-Artificial Neural networks (ANNs) are universal learners of boolean formulas \cite{Blum1989xor, steinbach2002neural}, since classical perceptrons can be arranged to implement any logical gate and such gates can be arranged to implement any boolean formula, also with the possiblity of extracting boolean formulas from trained neural networks \cite{tsukimoto1997extracting}.
-Moreover, even single-hidden-layer networks are universal boolean function learners \cite{Anthony2010}, although the worst-case number of neurons in the hidden layer is exponential on the number of inputs. \cite{Anthony2010} further provides lower bounds on the sample complexity of boolean functions, relating the VC-dimension \cite{Vapnik1971vcdim}, with the tolerance (expected error margin) and confidence of the PAC learning framework.
-The width of the neural network can be traded-off by depth to alleviate the worst-case requirement for the number of neurons \cite{Anthony2010}.
-Other neural networks have also been proven to universally implement boolean formulas, such as the binary pi-sigma network \cite{Shin91bpnn}, the binary product-unit network \cite{Zhang2011bpnn}
+\paragraph{Related Work} Computational learning theory presents hardness results on the learnability of boolean functions related to certain classes of problems, such as cryptography \citep{Rivest1991cryptoml}, robust learning \citep{Gourdeau2019robust} and distribution learning \citep{Kearns1994discrete}.
+It also presents positive results on polynomial-time learnability of boolean formulas, which are of our interest.
+In the probably approximately correct (PAC) framework, \citep{Valiant_1984} shows that conjunctive normal formulas with a bounded number of literals per clause (k-CNFs) are learnable in general, but not mentioning neural networks.
+Artificial Neural networks (ANNs) are universal learners of boolean formulas \citep{Blum1989xor, steinbach2002neural}, since classical perceptrons can be arranged to implement any logical gate and such gates can be arranged to implement any boolean formula, also with the possibility of extracting boolean formulas from trained neural networks \citep{tsukimoto1997extracting}.
+Moreover, even single-hidden-layer networks are universal boolean function learners \citep{Anthony2010}, although the worst-case number of neurons in the hidden layer is exponential on the number of inputs. \citet{Anthony2010} further provides lower bounds on the sample complexity of boolean functions, relating the VC-dimension \citep{Vapnik1971vcdim}, with the tolerance (expected error margin) and confidence of the PAC learning framework.
+The width of the ANN can be traded off by depth to alleviate the worst-case requirement for the number of neurons \citep{Anthony2010}.
+Other ANNs have also been proved to universally implement boolean formulas, such as the binary pi-sigma network \citep{Shin91bpnn}, the binary product-unit network \citep{Zhang2011bpnn}